Consistent least squares estimation in population-size-dependent branching processes: Application to the Chatham Island black robins

 From Table \ref{br_results} we see that, for both estimators $\widehat{\vc \theta}_n$ and $\widetilde{\vc\theta}_n$, there is a large difference in the estimates obtained using the two weighting functions.
-This is due to the fact that the number of breeding females was one for seven years in a row in the 1970's (as can be seen in Figure \ref{br_pic}), and the function $\{\hat{w}^{(1)}_n(z)\}$ places a significant amount of weight on these observations.
-As highlighted in Section \ref{growing_pop}, the weighting function $\{\hat{w}^{(1)}_n(z)\}$ does not generally provide results as accurate as the weighting function $\{\hat{w}^{(2)}_n(z)\}$, so here, we rely more on the results obtained with $\{\hat{w}^{(2)}_n(z)\}$.
+This is because the number of breeding females was one for seven years in a row (see Figure~\ref{br_pic}), and $\boldsymbol{w}_{n}^{(1)}$ places a large weight on these observations.
+As highlighted in Section \ref{growing_pop}, $\boldsymbol{w}_{n}^{(1)}$ does not generally provide results as accurate as $\boldsymbol{w}_{n}^{(2)}$, so here, we rely more on the results obtained with $\boldsymbol{w}_{n}^{(2)}$.

-We also observe from Table \ref{br_results} that the estimates are quite sensitive to the chosen model.
+We also observe from Table \ref{br_results} that the estimates are quite sensitive to the model.
 This is also highlighted in Figure \ref{br_pic}, especially for the years after 1998 where the models are used for making predictions.
-The black robin population reached 239 adults in 2011 (that is, approximately 120 females) \cite{massaro2013nest}, so it appears that the Beverton-Holt model is more appropriate here than the Ricker model.
-Several other PSDBP models could be fitted to the black robin data, and a thorough model selection analysis should then be performed, in collaboration with experts in ecology.
+The black robin population reached 239 adults in 2011 (i.e. $\sim 120$ females) \cite{massaro2013nest}, so it appears that the Beverton-Holt model is more appropriate here than the Ricker model. \blue{We provide bootstrap confidence intervals for the parameters of the Beverton-Holt model with weight $\boldsymbol{w}_{n}^{(2)}$ in Section~\ref{subsec:boot_CI} of Appendix~\ref{appB}.} Several other PSDBP models could be fitted to the black robin data, and a thorough model selection analysis should then be performed, in collaboration with experts in ecology.